DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 #### When Do These Types of Games Feel Fun?

 I've found that these games feel the most fun when:
+- The player is *forced to engage* with the enemies (no shooting them from outside their range or running past enemies without consequence).
+You, the player, MUST actively be trying to kill the enemies to progress.
 - The player is able to *skillfully* avoid damage and defeat enemies.
 Risk-reward mechanics are a big part of this.
 - The enemies pose enough of a threat to the player that there is *significant risk of death* most of the time
 - Despite the difficulty, the player never feels like the game is *unfair*.
-- The player is *forced to engage* with the enemies (no shooting them from outside their range or running past enemies without consequence)

 #### When Do These Games Feel Unfair?